isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/publishing-benchmarks-on-cloud.md

 ### AEM Site

-    - Map Size under test: 2500
+    - Map size under test: 2500 topics
     - Time Taken for publishing: 14 minutes
     - Published using MicroService: No
+>[!NOTE]
+>
+> AEM Site creates a lot of page objects and keep flattening the same.
+For this reason it is advisable to not run multiple AEM Site publishing as it can clog the system.

 ### Native PDF Publishing

-    - Map Size under test: 2500
+    - Map size under test: 2500 topics
     - Time Taken for publishing: 13 minutes
     - Published using MicroService: Yes

 ### PDF (via DITA-OT)

-    - Map Size under test: 12000
+    - Map size under test: 12000 topics
     - Time Taken for publishing: 16 minutes
     - Published using MicroService: Yes

 ### HTML

-    - Map Size under test:
+    - Map size under test: 2500 topics
-    - Time Taken for publishing:
+    - Time Taken for publishing: 4 minutes
     - Published using MicroService: No

 ### Custom

-    - Map Size under test: 2500
-    - Time Taken for publishing: 15 minutes
-    - Published using MicroService: No

-### EPUB

-    - Map Size under test: 2500
+    - Map size under test: 400 topics
-    - Time Taken for publishing: 15 minutes
+    - Time Taken for publishing: 4 minutes
     - Published using MicroService: No